dangerousLefty/sales-lead-analyzer/README.md

 - Uses Hugging Face AI to determine whether each message should become a qualified sales lead.

 If a message qualifies as a lead, the application stores structured lead data including a title, lead type, urgency level, and summary.
+A React + TypeScript frontend for this backend is available at sales-lead-analyzer-ui.

 The application supports three lead qualification dispatch modes behind a single `LeadQualificationDispatcher` interface, selected at startup via Spring profile: